delalama/StringPool/Readme.md

 ```

-LinkedHashSet has a HashMap to store elements
+LinkedHashSet class has a HashMap object to store elements, across this method:

-map.put uses
+map.put
+And inside the implementatino we can find:

 ```java
 key.equals(k)
   ```
-to check non repeated values are added to the map.

-So I think that is correctly explained why String is an
-immutable class.
+This method is used to find repeated String values.

+So it does not mind how many different variables we declare, all variables that has
+the same value will share their reference, end of story.